FatimaYousif/pick_up_objects_task/README.md

 ## Problems Found

-The following were the problems encountered:
-None, yet an easy-level problem was the understanding and managing Blackboard component in py_trees for implementation purposes.
+We did not face any hard or big problem, however an easy-level problem was the understanding and managing Blackboard component in py_trees for implementation purposes.

 ## Conclusion

-goes here ...
+In conclusion, this lab proved to be a great learning resource to the main topic of behaviour trees especially for the pick and place tasks (object manipulation) beyond just the theoretical concept.
+The already provided individual components of the behaviour tree with further added behaviours showed how extensive it can be to use the behaviour trees with py_trees.
+Nonetheless, with thorough testing and refinement, behaviour trees stand as a promising framework for autonomous robot control.